NealSnooke/Aber-Verify-Discord-Bot/README.md

 toolsverify.js - the main functionality

-auth.json - the Discord bot credentials
+auth.json - the Discord bot credentials (not my real ones here!)

-email.json - the email account credentials
+email.json - the email account credentials (not my real ones here!)

-README Aber Verify.txt - information about setting up the bot.

 aber_verify is a folder that will hold a file for each user who is verified or is in the process of being verified. aber_verify/admin.json - the aber userids of admin people this file needs to be carefully edited on the server to add new admins.